caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ### Expected end state

-The machinery above shows how a model can clarify the way we think about the expected amount of change along an branch.
+The machinery above shows how a model can clarify the way we think about the expected amount of change along a branch.
 Many times, though, we want to know what the probability of a given end state is given a starting state, a model, and the amount of time elapsed.
 One way to anchor such a  question is to think about the extremes - what do we expect after a very small amount of change (either a short time or a slow rate of change, or both), and what do we expect after a large amount of change?

 The situation is most clear after a small amount of change (when $\mu t$ is small) - we expect the end state to be the same as the starting state.
 If we start with an A, for example, if there is very little change we expect to end with an A (Figure \@ref(fig:sim-saturation), left side).
 In this situation, the starting state tells us a lot about the end state.
 Not much else matters.